meilame-tayebjee/Multilayer-Graph-Clustering/README.md

 More precisely, we :
 - recall the algorithms involved and the results obtained by the authors.
-- have a discussion on the hyperparameter selections for the SC-GED and SC-SR algorithms, on the choice of the first layer in the SC-SR, and propose several inference for the M-layer version of SC-SR.
+- have a discussion on the hyperparameter selections for the SC-GED and SC-SR algorithms, on the choice of the first layer in the SC-SR, and propose several inferences for the M-layer version of SC-SR.
 - generate synthetic data and conduct several experiments to assess the benefits and limitations of SC-GED and SC-SR, especially in asymptotic/limit cases.

 Everything is detailed in the project report also available in the repository.
-All of the code here is directly runnable and reproduce the results presented.
+All of the code here is directly runnable and reproduces the results presented.

 - Run.ipynb contains all of our main experiments, organized in sections.